nanograv/pint_pal/README.md

 - Your `.par` file looks terrible but is fine in TEMPO2: it's probably in the TCB timescale, which PINT does not support.
 Use `tempo2 -gr transform old.par new.par tdb` to convert it.

 - You see weird kinks in the time series, or peaks at orbital phase 0.25, or sinusoidal variations with orbital phase that change over time: you may need to add features to your timing model.

+There are a number of helpful functions available in `timing_analysis.lite_utils` that are imported at the top of the template notebook; you may want to look inside the `src/timing_analysis/lite_utils.py`, which contains the functions and some documentation.
+You might also try `import timing_analysis.lite_utils; dir(lite_utils)`.

 Submitting a good timing solution
 ---------------------------------